-Management believes the allowance for loan losses at March 31, 2020 is sufficient to provide adequate protection against losses in our portfolio.
+Management believes the allowance for loan losses at June 30, 2020 is sufficient to provide adequate protection against losses in our portfolio.
 Although the allowance for loan losses is considered adequate by management, there can be no assurance that this allowance will prove to be adequate over time to cover ultimate losses in connection with our loans.
-This allowance may prove to be inadequate due to the scope and duration of the COVID-19 pandemic and its influence on the economy, other unanticipated adverse changes in the economy or discrete events adversely affecting specific customers or industries.
+This allowance may prove to be inadequate due to the scope and duration of the COVID-19 pandemic and its continued influence on the economy, other unanticipated adverse changes in the economy or discrete events adversely affecting specific customers or industries.
 Our results of operations and financial condition could be materially adversely affected to the extent that the allowance is insufficient to cover such changes or events.

 Nonperforming Assets and Restructured Loans.
 Nonperforming assets consist of nonperforming loans and other real estate owned.
 Nonperforming loans are those on which the accrual of interest has stopped or loans which are contractually 90 days past due on which interest continues to accrue.
 Loans are ordinarily placed on nonaccrual when a loan is specifically determined to be impaired or when principal and interest is delinquent for 90 days or more.
-However, management may elect to continue the accrual when the estimated net available value of collateral is sufficient to cover the principal balance and accrued interest.
+However, under the CARES Act and guidance from regulatory agencies, certain loans modified due to pandemic-related hardships are not accounted for as past due or nonaccrual.
+Additionally, management may elect to continue the accrual when the estimated net available value of collateral is sufficient to cover the principal balance and accrued interest.
 It is our policy to discontinue the accrual of interest income on any loan for which we have reasonable doubt as to the payment of interest or principal.
-A loan may be returned to accrual status when all the principal and interest amounts contractually due are reasonably assured, which is typically evidenced by a sustained period of repayment performance by the borrower.
+A loan may be returned to accrual status when all the principal and interest amounts contractually due are brought current and future principal and interest amounts contractually due are reasonably assured, which is typically evidenced by a sustained period of repayment performance by the borrower.

-Another category of assets which contributes to our credit risk is troubled debt restructurings ("TDR"), or restructured loans.
+Another category of assets which contributes to our credit risk is troubled debt restructurings ("TDRs"), or restructured loans.
 A restructured loan is a loan for which a concession that is not insignificant has been granted to the borrower due to a deterioration of the borrower's financial condition and which is performing in accordance with the new terms.
 Such concessions may include reduction in interest rates, deferral of interest or principal payments, principal forgiveness and other actions intended to minimize the economic loss and to avoid foreclosure or repossession of the collateral.
 We strive to identify borrowers in financial difficulty early and work with them to modify their loans to more affordable terms before such loan reaches nonaccrual status.
 In evaluating whether to restructure a loan, management analyzes the long-term financial condition of the borrower, including guarantor and collateral support, to determine whether the proposed concessions will increase the likelihood of repayment of principal and interest.
 Restructured loans that are not performing in accordance with their restructured terms that are either contractually 90 days past due or placed on nonaccrual status are reported as nonperforming loans.